rsdoiel/antenna/north_america.md

 date: 2025-04-30, from: The Contrarian

-Mobilizations Planned in Over 800 Cities in all 50 States as Workers Demand Justice
+Mobilizations Planned in Over 1,000 events in all 50 States as Workers Demand Justice

 <br>